 Last time we were in Madrid our host introduced us to this absolutely fabulous tapas bar, called Villa Paramesa.
 Unfortunately the place in Madrid had to close, it was more like a restaurant and not like the tapas bar it was intended to be.
 We were happy to hear that the main tapas bar in Valladolid was still open and within driving distance from Madrid.
 Because here they have the best tapas in Spain, no kidding!

-We let the kitchen decide on what to eat, except for one we were all omnivores.
-We started our meal with ‘Cameron Mexicano’, a mix of shrimp tar-tar and guacamole which worked like a charm.
+We let the kitchen decide on what to eat, because except for one we were all omnivores.
+The meal started with ‘Cameron Mexicano’, a mix of shrimp tar-tar and guacamole which worked like a charm.
 We were hooked again!